npm/cli/docs/content/using-npm/config.md

 * Default: null
 * Type: url

-A proxy to use for outgoing http requests.
-If the `HTTP_PROXY` or `http_proxy` environment variables are set, proxy settings will be honored by the underlying `request` library.
+A proxy to use for outgoing https requests.
+If the `HTTPS_PROXY` or `https_proxy` environment variables are set, proxy settings will be honored by the underlying `request` library. "npm config" prior to environment config.
+You can set a socks server address in this field to use a socks proxy.

 #### read-only